 Georgia Child Labor Laws

-Georgia does not restrict workers 16 and over from working.
+Georgia does not restrict workers aged 16 and over.
 Employees under 16, however, are restricted from working more than:

 - Four hours on a school day

 - Forty hours during a non-school week